The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Introduction

-It is tempting to ask whether and to what extent the change of the majority opinion may originate from some inherent features of the respective analysis methods which are usually not questioned.
-We recall that, in the literature, two different MIT criteria have been used in confirming the scaling theory of localization for the three-dimensional case and in disproving it for the two-dimensional case, respectively: In the former situation, the augmented power law extrapolation criterion has been applied to determine the critical value of the control parameter.\cite{Lee.Rama,HvL.11} In contrast, in the latter case, the sign change of the derivative, $\mbox{d} \sigma / \mbox{d} T$, at the lowest measuring temperature has been considered the indication of the altering of the nature of conduction.\cite{Krav.etal.94,Krav.Sara} One exception within the studies of two-dimensional systems acts as additional motivation for our question: Reference \onlinecite{Feng.etal.01} used the $T \rightarrow 0$ extrapolation ansatz $\sigma = a + b\,T^2$ and obtained an empirical model of a continuous MIT.
+To support our question, we recall the following: In the literature, two different MIT criteria have been used in confirming the scaling theory of localization for the three-dimensional case and in disproving it for the two-dimensional case, respectively.
+In the former situation, the augmented power law extrapolation criterion has been applied to determine the critical value of the control parameter.\cite{Lee.Rama,HvL.11} In contrast, in the latter case, the sign change of the derivative, $\mbox{d} \sigma / \mbox{d} T$, at the lowest measuring temperature has been considered as indicator of the change in the nature of conduction.\cite{Krav.etal.94,Krav.Sara} One exception within the studies of two-dimensional systems acts as additional motivation for our question: Reference \onlinecite{Feng.etal.01} used the $T \rightarrow 0$ extrapolation ansatz $\sigma = a + b\,T^2$ and obtained an empirical model of a continuous MIT.

+At this point, the reader is invited to scroll down for a moment to take a brief look at Figures \ref{w_fig_cond}, \ref{castner}, \ref{sip_1}, \ref{sip_2}, \ref{sarachik}, \ref{dietl_c}, \ref{dietl3}, and \ref{ptc}, which regard various disordered solids: All these diagrams contrast $T$ dependences of $\mbox{d} \ln \sigma / \mbox{d} \ln T$ obtained by direct numerical differentiation of experimental data with dashed-dotted curves derived from augmented power laws, $\sigma = a + b\,T^p$.
+The slopes of the former and of the latter relations differ qualitatively from each other, again and again!
+This observation, together with the historical remarks above, will surely awaken or strengthen the reader's interest in a detailed analysis of the $T \rightarrow 0$ extrapolation problem, which is central to this review.